FOREX-Yen holds firm after post-BOJ surge, sterling rebounds

 Also left in the shadows, the Australian dollar held above 73 U.S. cents and was barely changed on the week.

-With the UK referendum and Federal Reserve Chair Janet Yellen's congressional testimony both due next week, investors are likely to hunker down uneasily before the weekend, traders said.
+With the British referendum and Federal Reserve Chair Janet Yellen’s congressional testimony both due next week, investors are likely to batten down hatches before the weekend, traders said.
+(Editing by Simon Cameron-Moore)